 The number of students who may return to campus in the fall will be limited to those whose work is dependent upon resources that the campus offers that are not accessible remotely, or whose remote access impacts the integrity of the work that they need to complete.

 Although our campuses will remain largely closed, some students will be granted access only to those parts of the campus related to the work that they need to accomplish.
-These include some art students who need to use studio space, students in our Threshold Program, low-residency graduate students, fall student-athletes, as well as students needing housing as a result of housing insecurities, or those with special academic or technology needs.
+These include some art students who need to use studio space, students in our Threshold Program, fall student-athletes, as well as students needing housing as a result of housing insecurities, or those with special academic or technology needs.

 Of course, students may choose not to participate in select on-campus activities this fall.
 No one will be required to come to campus.
 It is entirely the choice of students and their families, and these plans are subject to change if state and local officials recommend or impose new public health restrictions.